-Introduction
+1. Introduction

 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) first appeared in China at the end of 2019 and was subsequently identified as the causative agent of a new respiratory disease later known as coronavirus disease 2019 (COVID-19).
-Symptoms can range from mild and flulike symptoms to severe and fatal lung disease [1-3].
-Despite the immediate introduction of infection control measures, SARS-CoV-2 spread worldwide and soon became not only an urgent medical challenge but also a serious socioeconomic burden [4].
+Symptoms can range from mild and flu-like symptoms to severe and fatal lung disease (Gandhi et al., 2020; Li et al., 2020; Zhu et al., 2020).
+Despite the immediate introduction of infection control measures, SARS-CoV-2 spread worldwide and soon became not only an urgent medical challenge but also a serious socioeconomic burden (Ali and Alharbi, 2020).
 Government interventions to slow down the spread of the virus were quickly implemented and disrupted the daily lives of billions of people.
-Almost nine months after the start of the SARS-CoV-2 pandemic, the scientific community and policy-makers around the world have shifted their focus from diagnosing acute COVID-19 infections to serology and how it can be used to ease the constraints of daily life [5].
-Antibody detection tests such as enzyme-linked immunosorbent assays (ELISAs) are widely used to estimate the prevalence and incidence of SARS-CoV-2 and dozens of companies now offer a variety of such immunoassays [6].
-They can also help to determine case fatality rates more accurately and facilitate the search for natural reservoirs and intermediate hosts [7].
-However, they lack the ability to verify neutralization, which is why they cannot distinguish between nonneutralizing antibodies (Abs) and NAbs.
-However, since virus neutralization plays a key role in the development of a (long-term) protective immune response, the ability to detect NAbs in patient samples is crucial [8].
+Almost nine months after the start of the SARS-CoV-2 pandemic, the scientific community and policy-makers around the world have shifted their focus from diagnosing acute COVID-19 infections to serology and how it can be used to ease the constraints of daily life (Tan et al., 2020).
+Antibody detection tests such as enzyme-linked immunosorbent assays (ELISAs) are widely used to estimate the prevalence and incidence of SARS-CoV-2 and dozens of companies now offer a variety of such immunoassays (Website Global Progress on COVID-19 Serology-Based Testing.
+In: Johns Hopkins Center for Health Security, 2020).
+They can also help to determine case fatality rates more accurately and facilitate the search for natural reservoirs and intermediate hosts (Petherick, 2020).
+However, they lack the ability to verify neutralisation, which is why they cannot distinguish between non-neutralising antibodies (Abs) and NAbs.
+However, since a Bundeswehr Institute of Microbiology, Neuherbergstraße 11, D-80937, Munich, Germany

+^b German Centre for Infection Research (DZIF), Partner Site Munich, Germany virus neutralisation plays a key role in the development of a (long-term) protective immune response, the ability to detect NAbs in patient samples is crucial (Jiang et al., 2020).
 Therefore, serological tests to detect NAbs against SARS-CoV-2 are an important aid in determining herd immunity and humoral protection, assessing vaccine efficacy during long-awaited clinical trials, and selecting convalescent plasma for intensive care treatment.